Structural Changes to UK Corporate Law in 2020?

 - restricting stock availability;

-- Suppliers falling outside the ipso facto clause then prevent termination for a breach happening during insolvency proceedings; therefore a supplier looking to terminate a contract might look to demonstrate that the relevant event, or entitlement, started post-insolvency.
+- Suppliers outside the ipso facto clause then prevent termination for a breach during insolvency proceedings.
+Therefore, a supplier seeking to terminate a contract might seek to demonstrate that the relevant event, or entitlement, started post-insolvency.
 Managing a review of your current termination clauses to ensure they afford security.

 - Crown preference may require lenders with a floating charge to check the borrower’s liability with HMRC.